Fazlehameem/Proof-of-Authority-Development-Chain/README.md

 Change network to your custom network

 [Setup_Customnode](Screenshots/Custom_Node.png)
 Follow the steps.
-You can find the chain id at your network.json folder
+You can find the chain id in your network.json folder

 After completing the above step, go to Keystore File and add your key from node1 folder